“I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain.”

 We do not have to climb any mountains to achieve God’s grace.
 God gives His grace freely and fully without requiring merit.

-If we try to obtain righteousness by the works of the law, then we make the cross a frightful tragedy.
+If we try to obtain righteousness by the works of the law, we make the cross a frightful tragedy.
 If righteousness comes by the law, if we are justified by the law, then Christ died in vain.
 What point is there of Christ’s death?
-If we can get to heaven by keeping the 10 commandments, then why did God bother to send Jesus to Calvary?
+If we can get to heaven by keeping the ten commandments, why did God bother sending Jesus to Calvary?